MalachiElisnord/Blank_Project/README.md

 ## Objective

-The Mimikatz Detection Project was designed to simulate a real-world cyber attack scenario, focusing on detecting and responding to the use of the Mimikatz tool on a Windows machine.
+The Mimikatz Rule Detection Project was designed to simulate a real-world cyber attack scenario, focusing on detecting and responding to the use of the Mimikatz tool on a Windows machine.
 The primary goal was to establish a robust detection mechanism using LimaCharlie EDR and automate incident response actions with Tines.
 This project provided hands-on experience in detecting sophisticated attacks and automating responses in a controlled environment.

 ### Skills Learned